Are there some issues with your motor? Wondering how to test brushless motor with multimeter?

 4 Steps To Test Brushless Motor Using Multimeter

 You need to frequently test the brushless motor and monitor its performance.
-Using a multimeter, test your brushless motor and carefully follow the instructions.
+Test your brushless motor using a multimeter and carefully follow the instructions.

 Step 1: Testing The Resistance Value